Bikers Kental 2

-Bikers Kental 2 is a 2019 Malaysian Malay-language action comedy road film.
-A sequel to the 2013 film Bikers Kental, the film continues the gang's motorcycle road trip adventure in southern Thailand six years later, as they fight the enemies and win back love.
+Bikers Kental 2 is a 2019 Malaysian Malay-language road action comedy film directed by Helmi Yusof starring Zizan Razak, Afdlin Shauki, Awie, Amerul Affendi, Hushairy Hussein and Julangtip Sukkasem.
+This film is a sequel to the 2013 film Bikers Kental, the film continues the gang's motorcycle road trip adventure in southern Thailand six years later, as they fight the enemies and win back love.

 It is released on 14 March 2019 in Malaysia and Brunei, on 21 March 2019 in Singapore.

 Synopsis

 Six years later after the events in first film, Bidin Al Zaifa now owns a small successful motorcycle shop.
-Along with his friends Eddy and Aidil, they again embark on a journey to southern Thailand as Bidin wants to proposed to Cherry Porntit, a woman in Hatyai that he is madly in love with.
-Meanwhile, Cherry's brother who is a Muay Thai champion, and the gang's old-time enemy Al Buqerk stand the way.
+Along with his friends Eddy and Aidil, they again embark on a journey to southern Thailand as Bidin wants to propose to Cherry Porntit, a woman in Hatyai that he is madly in love with.
+Meanwhile, Cherry's brother who is a Muay Thai champion, and the gang's old-time enemy Albuqueque stand in the way.